trofi/trofi.github.io.gen/posts/293-mysterious-patchelf-linkage-bug.md

 in [PR #207101](https://github.com/NixOS/nixpkgs/pull/207101)!

-As a result two `strip` commands had a chance to open `libgcc.a`, strip it and wripte the result back.
+As a result two `strip` commands had a chance to open `libgcc.a`, strip it and write the result back.
 Sometimes you are lucky and you get something that works.
 But sometimes you are not so lucky and one of the `stip` commands reads incompletely written `libgcc.a` by the previous `strip`.